Haozhuai/Automl-benchmarks/README.md

 ## result-table(Binary Classification: metric here is ROC-AUC)
     autogluon is open-source automl from amazon
-    google is google cloud automl products(26 datasets cost me 4000+HKD) tpot is popular automl toolkit
+    google is google cloud automl products(26 datasets cost me 4000+HKD) tpot is a popular automl toolkit
-    h2o is from h2o.ai, a famous AI company tabnet is introduced by google cloud team, tring find a neural network architecture for tabular data wide&deep is successful in recommendation system
+    h2o is from h2o.ai, a famous AI company tabnet is introduced by google cloud team, try to find a neural network architecture for tabular data wide&deep is successful in recommendation system area
     default_lgb: default configuration of LightGBM
     default_cat: default configuration of CatBoost